Skip to content

 OPEN_COWORK_CLOUD_OIDC_CALLBACK_PATH OIDC callback path; defaults to /auth/callback.

-OPEN_COWORK_CLOUD_SIGNUP_MODE Optional explicit org signup mode: disabled, invite, domain, or open. closed remains a backward-compatible alias for disabled; invite permits admin-created invited memberships; domain uses OPEN_COWORK_CLOUD_ALLOWED_EMAIL_DOMAINS; disabled allows only existing active memberships.
+OPEN_COWORK_CLOUD_SIGNUP_MODE Optional explicit org signup mode: disabled, invite, domain, or open. invite permits admin-created invited memberships; domain uses OPEN_COWORK_CLOUD_ALLOWED_EMAIL_DOMAINS; disabled allows only existing active memberships.
+Invalid values fail startup validation.

 OPEN_COWORK_CLOUD_ALLOWED_EMAIL_DOMAINS Optional comma-separated email domain allowlist for OIDC identities.